FLECS-Technologies/notification-service/GENERATE.md

 Format the generated code using [rustfmt](https://github.com/rust-lang/rustfmt): ``cargo fmt``

+## Apply patches

+Some features are infeasible to implement without making manual adjustments after code generation.
+We therefore save these changes in patch files to be able to apply them after code generation.
+These patches are located in `notis_server/patches` and should be applied in order of increasing number. e.g.
+``git apply notis_server/patches/0-unlimited-notification-body-limit.patch``

 ## Manual adjustments

 We currently need access to `notis_server::types::Object.0` which can not be accessed in the generated code.
 We